-Tnsnames.ora is a SQL*Net/Oracle Network Manager configuration file that describes databases and how to connect to them.
+Tnsnames.ora is an SQL*Net/Oracle Network Manager configuration file that contains client-side network configuration parameters and describes available Oracle databases and how to connect to them.
 The file contains the connection name, protocol, address, network port, and instance name.
 The tnsnames.ora file translates the Oracle Net service alias in the connection string to a network address, protocol, service, and instance name.

 The tnsnames.ora plain text file is located on both the client and the server.
 Typically, this file is located under the oracle_home\network\admin directory.

 By default, tnsnames.ora resides in the following location:

 In addition, the tnsnames.ora file location can be defined by the TNS_ADMIN environment variable.